Orpheus Pledger

-Orpheus Pledger (11 May 1993) is an Australian actor.
-He played Tycho Everson in the children's series Silversun, and appeared as Noah Parkin in Neighbours in 2011.
+Orpheus Pledger (born 11 May 1993) is an Australian actor, who started his career as a child performer.
+He played Tycho Everson in the children's series Silversun and in 2011, appeared as Noah Parkin in Neighbours.
 From 2016 to 2019, Pledger starred as Mason Morgan in the Australian soap opera Home and Away.

 Career

-In 2002, an eight-year-old Pledger starred in writer-director Emma Freeman's short film Lamb.
-The following year, Pledger began appearing as Lewis Harfield in the drama series CrashBurn.
-Pledger starred as Tycho Everson in the science fiction children's series Silversun in 2004.
-Pledger has also made appearances in The Secret Life of Us, Welcher & Welcher, Scooter: Secret Agent and Nick Giannopoulos' film The Wannabes.
+In 2002, as an eight-year-old, Pledger starred in writer-director Emma Freeman's short film Lamb.
+In the following year, he began appearing as Lewis Harfield in the drama series CrashBurn.
+In 2004, Pledger starred as Tycho Everson in the children's science fiction series Silversun.
+He also made guest appearances in The Secret Life of Us, Blue Heelers, Welcher & Welcher, Scooter: Secret Agent, McLeod's Daughters and Nick Giannopoulos' film The Wannabes.

-Pledger joined the cast of Neighbours as student Noah Parkin in 2011.
+In 2011, Pledger joined the cast of Neighbours as student Noah Parkin.
 Pledger's agent told him about the role and asked him to read through Noah's character notes.
 After deciding that he wanted the role, Pledger attended a screen test with the Neighbours casting director.
 After a recall, Pledger was told he had the role.
 He was contracted for six months.
 In 2014, Pledger appeared in the Nine Network television film Schapelle.

-On 5 December 2015, Jonathon Moran of The Daily Telegraph reported Pledger had joined Home and Away as Mason Morgan.
-Pledger relocated from Melbourne to Sydney for filming.
-He choose to leave the role in 2019, and his character was killed off in the season finale on 27 November.
+On 5 December 2015, Jonathon Moran of The Daily Telegraph reported that Pledger had joined Home and Away as Mason Morgan.
+He relocated from Melbourne to Sydney for the filming.
+He chose to leave the role in 2019, and his character was killed off in the season finale on 27 November.

 In February 2022, Pledger took part in Season 3 of SAS Australia, but voluntarily withdrew after two days.
-He quit during a psychological evaluation with Ant Middleton and Doctor Dan to discuss his "erratic behaviour", after he was shown refusing to help out at the camp and receiving backlash from his fellow recruits.
+He quit during a psychological evaluation by Ant Middleton and Doctor Dan to discuss his "erratic behaviour", after he was shown refusing to help out at the camp and receiving criticism from his fellow recruits.